tencent cloud

 Private Network Connection Failure

-Failed to connect a CVM instance to a TencentDB for MySQL instance through the private network address.
+Connection failure when initiating from a CVM instance to a TencentDB instance via the private network.

 Note:

-There are various methods to connect to a TencentDB for MySQL instance, including connecting through private network, public network, or CCN, each requiring different connection conditions.
-For instance, if you attempt to connect to TencentDB for MySQL instance through a public network but you entered the instance's private network address in the command line, the connection will fail.
-Similarly, if you are using a Lighthouse instance to connect directly to TencentDB for MySQL without going through CCN, the connection will also fail.
-Therefore, in case of a connection failure, we recommend you first refer to the connection methods and application scenarios in Getting Started > Connecting to MySQL Instances > Overview to check whether you are adopting a proper connection method.
+There are various methods to connect to a CDB instance, such as through a private network, public network, or via CCN; each requiring different conditions for connection.
+For instance, if you attempt to connect to CDB instance through a public network and enter the instance's private network address in the command line, the connection will fail.
+Similarly, if you are using a Lighthouse instance and try to connect directly to the CDB without going through CCN, the connection will also fail.
+Therefore, in case of a connection failure, we recommend you first refer to Getting Started > Connecting to MySQL Instances > Overview to ensure correct usage of connection methods and application scenarios.

 Description